Hotweels94/Challenge-48h_engie/README.md

 We chose Streamlit for the visualization because, for us, Streamlit is easier to use and learn.
 What's more, it's a Python language, so all we had to do was modify our code a little to add Streamlit visualization.

+## Bonus: Twitter Scraping and Optimization
+We implemented a scraping system using the real Twitter API to fetch the last 50 tweets and add them to our dataset.
+In addition to the basic scraping functionality, several optimizations were added:

+### Deduplication System:
+We ensured that no duplicate tweets are saved by checking each tweet's unique `id` before adding it to our dataset.
+If a tweet with the same `id` already exists in the dataset, it is skipped.

+### Batch Saving:
+To optimize performance, we implemented batch saving of tweets.
+Instead of saving each tweet immediately after retrieval, tweets are stored temporarily in memory and saved to a CSV file in batches.
+This reduces the overhead of frequent I/O operations and speeds up the process.

+### Debugging Messages:
+We included debugging messages to help monitor the process.
+These messages provide information on the number of tweets retrieved, whether duplicates are found, and whether data is saved successfully.
+Debug messages can be enabled or disabled based on the needs of the user (by toggling a debug flag).

+### Parallelizing API Requests:
+Twitter's API rate limits and constraints made parallelizing requests difficult.
+Although we attempted to use threading and asynchronous programming to speed up data retrieval, the API's limitations on request frequency and authentication prevented meaningful gains.
+Instead, we adopted a carefully optimized sequential approach, ensuring adherence to Twitter’s rate limits while maintaining consistent and efficient data collection.